excaliburjs/Excalibur/site/blog/2024-12-13-excalibur-0-30-0-released/2024-12-13-excalibur-0-30-0-released.md

 ## Caliburn Games

 The Excalibur.js contributors are offering consulting services!
 You can hire us to do game dev, custom dev, or support!
 If you're interested check out our current list of products https://caliburn.games/products/

+Caliburn Games' goal is to build friendly games in TypeScript and support the Excalibur.js community and open source project.

 ## The Glorious Future